-As at December 31, 2005 and 2004, the Company had a maximum exposure to loss from the provision of portfolio credit enhancement to securitization trusts sponsored by third parties of \$303 million and \$252 million respectively.
+As at December 31, 2006 and 2005, the Company had a maximum exposure to loss from the provision of portfolio credit enhancement to securitization trusts sponsored by third parties of \$462 million and \$303 million respectively.
 This exposure is calculated based on the expectation of a 1 in 250 year event.
-We have applied the Australian Prudential Regulation Authority stress scenario to calculate this exposure.
+The company has applied the Australian Prudential Regulation Authority stress scenario to calculate this exposure.
 The Company holds sufficient capital resources to meet this obligation were it to occur.